- An Adyen account

 You must register your payment notifications action handler as a webhook in the Adyen dashboard to receive payment status updates.

-- Go to Developers > Webhooks.
+From the left navigation, go to Developers > Webhooks.

-Update the project configuration
+Update your project's configuration

 baseUrl with the live endpoint before releasing the application, as described in Adyen documentation.